 The young swift Manou is born into this polarity, but after a drastic event he is raised by seagulls, and now he has to find his own way and maintain.
 This is the beginning of a turbulent, exciting and extremely entertaining story of tolerance, courage, friendship and the search for identity, staged by directors Andrea Block and Chris Haas and produced by LUXX-Film.

-The film music of the animated feature film has mostly been played by the Staatsphilharmonie Rheinland-Pfalz, conducted by Joris Bartsch Buhle and is as colorful and turbulent as the characters and developments of the movie itself.
+But now to the music.
+The film score of the animated feature film "Manou The Swift" has mostly been played by the Staatsphilharmonie Rheinland-Pfalz, conducted by Joris Bartsch Buhle and is as colorful and turbulent as the characters and developments of the movie itself.
 So the topics of the swifts are rather nimble and agile and with a focus on wood, percussion and guitars.
 The seagulls, on the other hand, are described by quieter, loftier sounds, especially with radiant brass and a majestic sound, that lives up to the lordly claim of the seagulls.

 The rats in turn are dominated by harsh playing styles and percussion, while the music of the Swabian-Brazilian guinea fowl Parcival does justice to his exotic status, but also to its musical urge to move With mostly South American Sounds.

-Cassandra Steen lends her voice to the young swift Kalifa.
-Therefore, she also sings the song composed for the film, through which Kalifa conquers the hearts at a party of the Swifts.
+Oscar winner Kate Winslet and Willem Dafoe are voice cast and Cassandra Steen lends her voice to the young swift Kalifa.
+Therefore, she also sings the song "Fly With Me", composed for the film, through which Kalifa conquers the hearts at a party of the swifts.
 The style of the song is stylistically based on the season of the film, namely in the 50s / 60s and is played in the film by a small swift band.

 The percussions were mainly recorded by Markus Passlick, a permanent member of the Götz-Alsmann band, who has done a great job with countless percussion instruments on the many film music cues.
 Numerous exotic percussion instruments were used or alienated or completely redefined, e.g. when it came to the swift party, for creating a large ensemble out of several percussion parts.